Timeline of the Russo-Ukrainian war (1 September 2025 – 31 December 2025): 29 September

 Four Neptune missiles struck the Karachev electrical components plant, which manufactures electrical components for the Russian military.
-The governor of Moscow Oblast claimed that two people were killed in a Ukrainian drone strike on Voskresensk.
+The governor of Moscow Oblast claimed ]two people were killed in a Ukrainian drone strike on Voskresensk.

 The 59th Separate Assault Brigade shot down an Mi-8 near the village of Kotliarivka in Pokrovsk Raion, Donetsk Oblast, using a drone.

 A drone struck a Rosrezerv owned oil depot in the city of Bologoye, Tver Oblast.
 A container of aviation fuel was struck and had to be "cooled" by emergency services.

-The Russian defense ministry claimed that Russian forces took the town of Shandryholove and a Russian source claimed that Russian forces took the town of Boikivka, in the Dobropillia front.
+The Russian defense ministry claimed Russian forces took the town of Shandryholove, and a Russian source claimed Russian forces took the town of Boikivka on the Dobropillia front.

 Ukrainian forces reportedly shot down a Russian Mil Mi-8 on combat search and rescue duties with an FPV drone in Nadaeyvka, Pokrovsk Raion, Donetsk Oblast, killing several people and injuring several others.

 30 September

 Four people were killed in a Russian drone strike on Chernechchyna, Sumy Oblast.
 One person was killed in a Russian drone strike on Dnipro.

 The Ukrainian Special Operations Forces Command claimed to have destroyed the radar of a S-400 missile system in Crimea using drones.

-Acting on a German-issued European Arrest Warrant, Polish authorities arrested in Pruszków a Ukrainian citizen suspected of involvement in the Nord Stream pipelines sabotage.
+Acting on a German-issued European Arrest Warrant, Polish authorities arrested a Ukrainian citizen in Pruszków suspected of involvement in the Nord Stream pipelines sabotage.

-The 9th Separate Guards Motor Rifle Brigade of the 51st Guards Combined Arms Army opened a school for “training horse-mounted assault teams” in Donetsk.
+The 9th Separate Guards Motor Rifle Brigade of the 51st Guards Combined Arms Army opened a school for "training horse-mounted assault teams" in Donetsk.

+Geolocated footage showed Ukrainian advances in Druzhelyubivka and Karpivka, and Russian advances in Hrekivka and Zarichne; all on the Borova-Lyman front.
+Geolocated footage also showed Russian advances east of Sofiivka.